-Over the past years, ASMR videos have become more popular with new ASMR artists emerging, leaving their listeners with the assembly of videos to select.
+Over the past years, ASMR videos have become more popular with new ASMR artists emerging, leaving their listeners with the ton of videos to tingle to.
 If you are a beginner as an ASMR artist, it is very crucial to have the best ASMR microphone, which will enable you to enhance your channel.

 Finding the perfect ASMR microphone for you can be very daunting task.
 That is why in this article, we will provide you with a guide covering the best ASMR microphones at multiple price points that will help you as an ASMR artist.